 ARTS 315 (Communicating with Type) #junior | 2020 | New York, USA

 The task challenges students to measure types and text frames in an early printed book, and to illustrate the metrics behind the words arranged in a specific page architecture.
-For the study, and when visiting the Library Special Collections is not feasible, a spread page from Pietro Bembo’s De Aetna is used, printed by Aldus Manutius in Venice in 1496.
+For the study, and when visiting the Library Special Collections is not feasible, a spread page from Pietro Bembo’s De Aetna is used, printed by Aldus Manutius in Venice in 1496, set in the archetypal roman (Romanisch/Antiqua) typeface cut custom by Francesco Griffo.
 Measuring is done digitally in InDesign, but also with a pica ruler or type gauge, if possible.
-The end result is a 17×11" research poster.
+The end result is a 17"×11" research infographic poster.

 The objectives of the exercise are:

 • Understanding metrics from early an printed book;

 Material: InDesign, pica ruler, Acrobat.